apanoush/ada-METAL-website/report.md

 </table>

-However Columbo's not totally happy with our analysis, saying we lack some overview.
+However, Columbo's not totally happy with our analysis, saying we lack some overview.
 He's right, let's come back to a dimension we've already explored before:
 Theme popularity over periods:

 ### Genre popularity over the years